-The Agency does not anticipate that manufacturing the new products would lead to changes in soil, land use, or zoning.
-The applicant stated that no facility expansion or new construction due to manufacturing the new products would be expected.
-Therefore, no zone change or land conversion of prime farmland, unique farmland, or farmland of statewide importance to non- agricultural use would be anticipated.
+The Agency does not anticipate that manufacturing the new product would not lead to changes in soil, land use, or zoning.
+No facility expansion or new construction due to manufacturing the new product would be expected.
+Therefore, no zone change or land conversion of prime farmland, unique farmland, or farmland of statewide importance to non-agricultural use would be anticipated.